 The Complex Commercial Litigation Law Review: Switzerland

-The Swiss Code of Obligations is based on the principle of contractual freedom.
+The CO is based on the principle of contractual freedom.
 Part of the freedom of content is also freedom of types.
-Freedom of types means that the parties are not bound to the contract types regulated in the special part of the Code of Obligations (Articles 184 to 530), but have the freedom to deviate from them and to mix them or to invent completely new contract types (innominate contracts).2
+Freedom of types means that the parties are not bound to the contract types regulated in the special part of the CO (Articles 184 to 530) but have the freedom to deviate from them and to mix them or to invent completely new contract types (innominate contracts).
+Most provisions of the CO are not mandatory, and the parties are free to agree on the contents of their agreement (e.g., exclusion or limitation of warranty).
+As a rule, there are also no specific form requirements that need to be observed.

-If it is certain that a contract has been concluded between the parties, the parties may nevertheless have different understandings of the relevant contractual content.
-In this case, the court must seek to determine the actual and mutual intentions of the parties (Article 18 Paragraph 1 CO).
-In order to determine the real intention of the parties, the wording of the contract and the context in which it is used is the starting point of any interpretation and plays a predominant role in the process of contractual interpretation.8 Additional factors are to be considered to determine whether or not the meaning of the wording is consistent with the extrinsic evidence regarding the intentions of the parties.
-Such additional factors are, for example, the purpose of the contract and the parties' interest in its performance, the parties' conduct before and after execution the contract, and relevant trade customs in the parties' specific industry or field of commerce.
-The party claiming that there is a discrepancy between the wording and the real intent of the parties bears the burden of proof to show that the mutual real intent of the parties was different from the actual wording of the contract.9
+The wording of the contract and the context in which it is used is the starting point of any interpretation and plays a predominant role in the process of contractual interpretation.7 Additional factors may be considered to determine whether the meaning of the wording is consistent with the extrinsic evidence regarding the intentions of the parties.
+Such additional factors are, for example, the purpose of the contract and the parties' interest in its performance, the parties' conduct before and after the execution of the contract, and relevant trade customs in the parties' specific industry or field of commerce.
+The party claiming that there is a discrepancy between the wording and the real intent of the parties bears the burden of proof to show that the mutual real intent of the parties was different from the actual wording of the contract.8

-The starting point of the objective interpretation and the predominant factor is again the contractual wording.11 In addition to the wording of the contract and the additional interpretative factors described above, there are a number of well-established principles governing the 'objective' interpretation of contracts, such as interpretation in accordance with good faith, interpretation ex tunc, and interpretation of the contract as a whole.
+The starting point of the objective interpretation and the predominant factor is, again, the contractual wording.10 In addition to the wording of the contract and the additional interpretative factors described above, there are a number of well-established principles governing the objective interpretation of contracts, such as interpretation in accordance with good faith, interpretation ex tunc, and interpretation of the contract as a whole.

-International treaties have priority over the International Private Law Act, such as the Lugano Convention.11 The Convention has established a comprehensive jurisdiction system regarding contractual and commercial disputes within the EU and EFTA States that have ratified this Convention.
-The Lugano Convention serves to extend the jurisdiction and recognition regime of the Brussels Regulation to EFTA member states, including Switzerland.
+International treaties have priority over the International Private Law Act.
+One example is the Lugano Convention.11 The Convention has established a comprehensive jurisdiction system regarding contractual and commercial disputes within the EU and EFTA states that have ratified this Convention.
+It serves to extend the jurisdiction and recognition regime of the Brussels Regulation to EFTA Member States, including Switzerland.

-In most cantons, pecuniary claims up to a value of 30,000 Swiss francs are heard by a single judge, and claims of 30,001 Swiss francs or more are heard and decided by a court composed of three judges.
+In most cantons (states), pecuniary claims up to a value of 30,000 Swiss francs are heard by a single judge, and claims of 30,001 Swiss francs or more are heard and decided by a court composed of three judges.
 The parties may establish the jurisdiction of a court either by an agreement on jurisdiction or by appearance.

 ii Conciliatory procedure